0xSero/partisia-docs/docs/smart-contracts/gas/gas-pricing.md

 - Network fee: 5 USD cents/kb.
 - CPU fee: 5 USD cents per 1000 instructions.
-- Storage fee: 1 USD cent/kb per year.

 By considering the above gas pricing properties, Partisia blockchain empowers developers to estimate and manage the gas costs associated with smart contract transactions.
-This predictability facilitates successful deployment of smart contracts, even as the data handled by the contract grows.
 You should visit our article about [efficient gas practices](efficient-gas-practices.md) to understand how to optimize contracts gas usage.